Feynman Rules for Scalar Conformal Blocks: Proof of Feynman Rules

 \section{Proof of Feynman Rules}

 In this section we provide the full proof of the Feynman rules based on the OPE flow and the associated conformal cross ratios discussed above.
 The proof proceeds by induction.

 Consider the $M$-point bulk diagram in AdS$_{d+1}$ shown in Figure~\ref{fig:nptAdS}.
 It is a canonical AdS diagram, which is constructed only with the help of cubic vertices, and its topology is the same as the topology of the associated conformal block we are interested in.
 The only explicit cubic vertices, which correspond to OPEs in the CFT language, shown in Figure~\ref{fig:nptAdS} are denoted by green dots.
 All the remaining cubic vertices are included inside the gray blobs.
+It is well-known that the conformal block decomposition of this diagram contains a single-trace component where single-trace operators are exchanged at {\it every} internal leg, as well as contributions coming from the exchange of a mixture of single-trace, double-trace and higher multi-trace operators at internal legs.
+To obtain the $M$-point conformal block of the same topology as the AdS diagram corresponding to a scalar block built out of external and exchanged operators dual to the corresponding AdS scalar fields shown in Figure~\ref{fig:nptAdS}, we need only isolate the purely single-trace contribution to the diagram~\cite{Parikh:2019ygo,Jepsen:2019svc}.
+We will achieve this single-trace projection in Mellin space following the method utilized in Ref.~\cite{Hoback:2020pgj}.

 This $M$-point bulk diagram position space amplitude $A_M$ can be expressed in Mellin space as, \eqn{MellinAmpDef}{ A_M &= {\cal N}_M \left( \prod_{(rs) \in {\cal U} \bigcup {\cal V}} \int {d\gamma_{rs} \over 2\pi i} \right) {\cal M}_M(\gamma_{ij}) \left(\prod_{(ij) \in {\cal U} \bigcup {\cal V} \bigcup {\cal D}} {\Gamma(\gamma_{ij}) \over (x_{ij}^2)^{\gamma_{ij}} } \right) \cr &= {\cal N}_M \left( \prod_{(rs) \in {\cal U} \bigcup {\cal V} \bigcup {\cal D} } \int {d\gamma_{rs} \over 2\pi i} {\Gamma(\gamma_{rs}) \over (x_{rs}^2)^{\gamma_{rs}} } \right) \left(\prod_{a=1}^{M} 2\pi i\, \delta(\sum_{b=1}^{M} \gamma_{ab}) \right) {\cal M}_M(\gamma_{ab}) \,, } where the union of index sets ${\cal U} \cup {\cal V}$ labels the $M(M-3)/2$ independent Mellin variables.
 The index set ${\cal D}$ labeling the $M$ dependent Mellin variables is introduced as integration variables in the second line with the help of delta functions enforcing the constraints \eqn{MellinConstraints}{ \sum_{b=1}^M\gamma_{ab} = 0 \qquad \forall\; a=1,\ldots, M\,. } In writing~\eno{MellinConstraints}, we have defined the ``diagonal'' Mellin variables $\gamma_{aa} := -\Delta_a$.\footnote{Mellin variables are symmetric, complex variables so that the constraints~\eno{MellinConstraints} can be solved in terms of auxiliary momentum variables $p_a$, such that $\gamma_{ab}= p_a \cdot p_b$, along with momentum conservation $\sum_{a=1}^M p_a = 0$, where $p_a \cdot p_a= -\Delta_a$ on-shell.
 We can then define Mandelstam variables \eqn{MandelstamDef}{ s_{a_1\ldots a_k} = -(p_{a_1} + \cdots + p_{a_k})^2 = \sum_{b=a_1}^{a_k} \Delta_{b}-2\sum_{a_1 \leq r < s \leq a_k} \gamma_{rs}\,, } which we will use in the proof later. } Together, the index sets constitute the off-diagonal upper-triangular matrix indices \eqn{UVDunion}{ {\cal U} \cup {\cal V} \cup {\cal D} = \{ (rs) : 1 \leq r < s \leq M \}\,. } The decomposition into dependent and independent sets of variables is not unique.
 For the set ${\cal V}$, we will be employing the choice presented in Section~\ref{INDEXCROSSRATIOS}.